ehart-altair/SimpsonsParadox/README.md

 More details about the pre-processing steps, outputs, and terminology can be found in the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki).

 ## Usage

+You can call this function from a Jupyter notebook by importing the ```simpsons_paradox``` module.

 1. Download and unzip ``SimpsonsParadox-master.zip`` or use Git Bash to clone the repository.
 2. Open Anaconda Prompt, navigate to this project's directory, and run the following commands:
     * `conda env create -f environment.yml`
     * `conda activate simpsons-paradox`
     * `jupyter lab` or `jupyter notebook`